Human Papillomavirus clinical trials at UC Davis

 Vacaville, California and other locations

-Radiation With Chemotherapy (Cisplatin) or Immunotherapy (Nivolumab) to Treat Oropharyngeal (Throat) Cancer
+De-intensified Radiation Therapy With Chemotherapy (Cisplatin) or Immunotherapy (Nivolumab) in Treating Patients With Early-Stage, HPV-Positive, Non-Smoking Associated Oropharyngeal Cancer

 “Volunteer for research and contribute to discoveries that may improve health care for you, your family, and your community!”

 open to eligible people ages 18 years and up